ucla-imls-open-sci/lc-scix-open-science/episodes/basic_searches_scix.md

 Publication Type refers to the type of document.
 SciX has a separate field and facet to search and filter by journal or publisher.
 By now, learners should be comfortable using the main search page 'all search terms' dropdown menu to locate the 'Publication Full Name' search or used the Publications facet.
 :::

-### Using Field-Specific Searches
+### Searching Text

-You can target your search to specific parts of an article by using field prefixes.
+You can target your search to specific parts of an article by using the corresponding field search.
 These are especially useful when you're looking for a term in just one section (e.g., the title) or want to exclude it from another (e.g., the body).

-Common field-specific prefixes in SciX include:
+Common text field searches in SciX include:

-- `keyword:` — author- or publisher-provided keywords
-- `abs:` — title, abstract, and keywords
 - `abstract:` — abstract text only
 - `title:` — title only
 - `body:` — article body only
 - `ack:` — acknowledgments only
 - `full:` — full text of the article

+in addition, to our old friends

+- `keyword:` — author- or publisher-provided keywords
+- `abs:` — title, abstract, and keywords

 You can also use Boolean operators (`AND`, `OR`, `NOT`) to combine or exclude terms.